MOMORII/SSD/README.md

 This repository contains the development of our S.S.D GROUP COURSEWORK ASSIGNMENT 'PASSWORD HYGIENE COACH'.
 The project is built in Flutter using Visual Studio Code (VSC), it follows professional development practices.
 In addition to this, we have included numerous files evidencing our commitment to producing well-structured, organised deliverables.
 Using a Kanban board, we allocated tasks between us fairly and equally amongst ourselves.

 ## Project Overview
-The following information will aim to summarise project information in accordance with the 'Software Architecture & Design' project specification.
+The following information will aim to summarise project information in accordance with the 'Secure Software Development' assignment specification.

 ### Team Member Roles:
 - **FRONTEND**: MAAHIA, KEISHA